-1 Part B beneficiaries pay monthly premiums covering about 25 percent of program costs (beginning in 2007, Part B premiums are now income-related, with higher income enrollees paying more than 25 percent of costs); general revenues cover the remaining 75 percent of costs.
+&lt;sup>1 Part B beneficiaries pay monthly premiums covering about 25 percent of program costs (beginning in 2007, Part B premiums became incomerelated, with higher income enrollees paying more than 25 percent of costs); general revenues cover the remaining 75 percent of costs.
 Part D premiums will be set at about 25 percent of Part D costs.
-However, because of low-income premium subsidies, beneficiary premiums will cover only about 8 percent of total Part D costs in 2007.
-State payments on behalf of certain beneficiaries will cover about 13 percent of costs and general revenues will cover the remaining 79 percent of costs.
+However, because of low-income premium subsidies, beneficiary premiums will cover only about 9 percent of total Part D costs in 2008.
+State payments on behalf of certain beneficiaries will cover about 14 percent of costs and general revenues will cover the remaining 77 percent of costs.